-Acts confirmed so far include Big Country (Sunday headliner), Eagle Eye Cherry, Ian Prowse & Amsterdam, Gaz Brookfield, Eagle Eye Cherry, Swamp Candy, Fleetwood Bac, 3 Daft Monkeys, Kyla Brox, Nylon Hearts, Izzy & The Hot Heads, The Willows, and more.
-There's much more to be announced including more headliners.
+Acts confirmed so far include Big Country (Sunday headliner), Eagle Eye Cherry, Chris Difford, Ian Prowse & Amsterdam, Gaz Brookfield, Eagle Eye Cherry, Swamp Candy, Fleetwood Bac, 3 Daft Monkeys, Kyla Brox, Nylon Hearts, Izzy & The Hot Heads, The Willows, and more.

 For the details as available please see the line-up page.